An in depth knowledge of property cycles is vital for property investors.

 Exchange rates influence the property cycle because when exchange rates are lower, this is good news for foreign investors.
 Property prices are generally cheaper when exchange rates are lower, thus attracting more foreign buyers.

 When unemployment rates are relatively low, it drives more potential property investors.
 Why?
-Because low unemployment often points to an oversupply of jobs which is a good thing for property investors.
+Because low unemployment often points to an oversupply of jobs which is a good thing for rental returns and price growth in the area for property investors.

-Developments in the local area could increase interest in a particular place.
+Developments in the local area will typically increase interest in a particular place.
 For example, new roads, schools, hospitals and shopping facilities.

 Bank lending restrictions and leniency can most certainly influence the property cycle.
 If banks are less willing to lend money to investors, this can affect the property market greatly.

-When banks are more open to lend to investors this increases the amount of investors interested in purchasing property.
+When banks are more open to lend to investors this increases the amount of investors interested in purchasing property, which makes sense!

 When Is The Perfect Time To Buy ?